denismurphy/modern-template-techniques/README.md

 ## Contribute

-We welcome contributions to this repository.
+I welcome contributions to this repository.
 If you have an example of an advanced template technique that you would like to add, please open a pull request.

 ## License